mys-lang/mys/docs/user-guide/the-mys-command.rst

 .. code-block:: text

-   new      Create a new package. build    Build the appliaction. run      Build and run the application. test     Build and run tests clean    Remove build output. publish  Publish a release to the registry. delete   Delete a package from the registry. install  Install an application from local package or registry. doc      Build the documentation. fetch    Download and extract all dependencies. style    Code styling.
+   new           Create a new package. build         Build the appliaction. run           Build and run the application. test          Build and run tests clean         Remove build output. dependencies  Show dependencies. publish       Publish a release to the registry. delete        Delete a package from the registry. install       Install an application from local package or registry. doc           Build the documentation. fetch         Download and extract all dependencies. style         Code styling.

 Build options
 ^^^^^^^^^^^^^